TriForMine/SudokoSolver/README.md

       javac Main.java
       ```

-    - Or use an IDE like Eclipse or IntelliJ IDEA to import the project and build.
+    - Or use an IDE like IntelliJ IDEA to import the project and build.

 ## Usage